Botanical Art Program at Adkins Arboretum

 REQUIRED COURSES

-The following courses are required to receive a Certificate of Competence in Botanical Art at Adkins Arboretum, preferably taken at the Arboretum.
+The following courses are required to receive a Certificate of Competency in Botanical Art at Adkins Arboretum, preferably taken at the Arboretum.

 Courses consist of exercises, critiques, demonstrations, and homework assignments.
 Botanical Drawing in Graphite I & II are the foundational prerequisite courses.